A Bootstrap Multigrid Eigensolver: Numerical Experiments

-\item[(1)] TG Algorithm \ref{alg:tg} with shift $\mu=0$ applied in a cascading fashion as in Remark \ref{rmk:tg-cascade}.
+\begin{itemize}[topsep=2pt, leftmargin=2.5em] \item[(1)] TG Algorithm \ref{alg:tg} with shift $\mu=0$ applied in a cascading fashion as in Remark \ref{rmk:tg-cascade}.
 The shift for finer levels comes from previous level, direct solve is applied to the shifted (indefinite) problem \eqref{eq:pb-f-s} on the finer levels when the algorithm is applied between neighbor levels.

 \item[(2)] Same setting with (1).
 For the shifted (indefinite) problem \eqref{eq:pb-f-s}, 5 sweeps of Kacmarcz smoother per level is applied using the prolongation of the approximation from previous level as initial guess.